Cream of Celery Leaves Soup

 Ingredient Notes and Substitutions:

-• Butter and Olive Oil: Using both butter and olive oil together creates a flavorful base for sauteeing the scallion, celery leaves and garlic.
-Oil on its own lacks flavor and butter on its own can burn quickly.
-I always use unsalted butter in cooking so I can adjust the salt level to taste.
+• Butter and Olive Oil: Using butter and olive oil together creates a flavorful base for sauteing the scallion, celery leaves, and garlic.
+Oil lacks flavor, and butter can burn quickly.
+I always use unsalted butter to adjust the salt level to taste.

 • Scallions: Scallions, also known as green onions or spring onions, are young onions.
-They consist of a white base that has not yet formed into a bulb, as well as long green stalks that often resemble chives when very young and thin.
-Both the white and green parts are edible and can be consumed cooked or raw.
+They consist of a white base that has not yet formed into a bulb and long green stalks that often resemble chives when very young and thin.
+The white and green parts are edible and can be consumed cooked or raw.
 The delicate flavor of scallions won’t overpower the celery as using a mature onion would.

 • Celery Leaves and Tender Tops: I highly recommend sticking to using only the leaves and tender tops.
 The stalks can be somewhat stringy unless you strip the strings off.